fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerFirewallRule.md

 # Remove-AzureRmSqlServerFirewallRule

 ## SYNOPSIS
-Deletes a firewall rule from a nextref_database server.
+Deletes a firewall rule from a SQL Database server.

 ## SYNTAX